thosgood/this-weeks-finds/markdown/101-151/week103.md

 appear in Adv.
 Math., preprint available at
 <http://www.math.usf.edu/~saito/home.html>

-My student Laurel Langford has translated their work into n-category theory and shown that "unframed unoriented 2-tangles form the free braided monoidal 2-category on one unframed self-dual object":
+My student Laurel Langford has translated their work into $n$-category theory and shown that "unframed unoriented 2-tangles form the free braided monoidal 2-category on one unframed self-dual object":